 j) Click on the instance to get the details.
 Make a note of the Public IP to access with VNC (Port 5901).

-k) During A-Team testing the Instance was not automatically created.
-If it is not created go to Resources Manager to debug.
+k) In previous releases, the Instance was not automatically created.
+If not created automatically, go to Resources Manager to debug.

 l) Under Resource Manager -> Jobs -> Click on Jobs -> If the job was started, use the logs to debug any install errors

 m) If the job wasn't started at all click Terraform -> Apply -> Monitor the logs

 a) Confirm Port 22 is available for SSH Remote Login.